Links

 The strike price of an option indicates the price at which you can purchase (for a call) or sell (for a put) the underlying assets before the contract expires.

-Each option has an expiration date, which is when the option contract expires.
-When a contract is exercised, the underlying asset is purchased and sold at the strike price of the option.
+Expiration dates mark the end of the option contract.
+When a contract is exercised, the underlying asset is purchased or sold at the strike price.
 Sometimes options can expire worthless even if they reach their expiry date.
 It all depends on the type of contract and where the current market and strike price are.

-Many investors also use options to buy insurance to offset risk from unfavorable price movements in the underlying asset.
+Hedging: Options provide insurance against unfavorable price movements in the underlying asset.

-Options can be used for speculation.
-Traders can bet on the price of an asset and whether it will increase or decrease in price.
+Speculation: Traders can bet on the price movement of an asset, whether it will increase or decrease in price.